Native Nations in an Age of Empire and Revolution, 1750-1783

 William Smith, An historical account of the expedition against the Ohio Indians, plate 14 “The Indians giving a Talk to Colonel Bouquet in a Conference at a Council Fire, near this Camp on the Banks of the Muskingum in North America, in Oct.
 1764” (1769).
 Full excerpt below.

 All North America was Indian country prior to European settlement in the late sixteenth and early seventeenth centuries.
-The conventional narrative holds that indigenous peoples were overwhelmed by a wave of European conquest over the subsequent centuries.
-While the history of American Indians in North America was marked by tragedy, the full story is much more complicated.
-In his book Facing East from Indian Country, historian Daniel Richter encourages us to take on the perspective of American Indians and insists that, from their vantage point, early American history is better understood.
+The conventional narrative holds that Indigenous peoples were overwhelmed by a wave of European conquest over the subsequent centuries.
+While the history of Native peoples in North America was marked by tragedy, the full story is much more complicated.
+In his book Facing East from Indian Country, historian Daniel Richter encourages us to take on an Indigenous perspective and insists that, from their vantage point, early American history is better understood.
 He asks that we consider the “stories of North America during the period of European colonization rather than of the European colonization of North America.”
-Throughout the sixteenth and seventeenth centuries indigenous groups encountered Europeans and the diseases, environmental changes, and economic disruptions that followed their arrival.
-Nevertheless, American Indians creatively adapted to such circumstances and continued to influence the course of history in the process.
-This digital collection seeks to view events from their perspective and considers the ways in which American Indians experienced and shaped history in the late 1700s.
+Throughout the sixteenth and seventeenth centuries Indigenous groups encountered Europeans and the diseases, environmental changes, and economic disruptions that followed their arrival.
+Nevertheless, they creatively adapted to such circumstances and continued to influence the course of history in the process.
+This digital collection seeks to view events from their perspective and considers the ways in which Native nations experienced and shaped history in the late 1700s.

 The late eighteenth century was marked by imperial competition, as European powers vied for control of land and resources around the globe.
 The period has also been characterized by historians as the Age of Revolution, which witnessed the spread of democratic ideas and new political institutions in both America and Europe.
-Until recently, indigenous peoples have been left largely out of the story.
-Students of history should avoid thinking of American Indians as merely passive victims of European wars.
+Until recently, Indigenous peoples have been left largely out of the story.
+Students of history should avoid thinking of Indigenous peoples as merely passive victims of European wars.
 They were, in fact, active participants in a tumultuous period featuring both external and internal tensions.
 They created a space for themselves amid competition between European empires.
-Alliances shifted throughout and decisions made by American Indian actors profoundly shaped events, sometimes with global ramifications.
-The American Revolution disrupted the old imperial system and the place that American Indians had made for themselves within it.
+Alliances shifted throughout and decisions made by Indigenous actors profoundly shaped events, sometimes with global ramifications.
 Tracing changes over time from the perspective of American Indians will aid us immensely in understanding this complicated process.

-Fortunately, the Newberry Library has rich holdings related to American Indians during the late eighteenth century.
-This digital collection places American Indians at the center of the action and demonstrates the important roles they played.
-From the Seven Years’ War through the American Revolution, they both resisted and adapted to the presence of whites in North America while also navigating internal tribal rivalries and relationships with histories that predated contact with Europeans.
+Fortunately, the Newberry Library has rich holdings related to Native history during the late eighteenth century.
+This digital collection places Native nations and leaders at the center of the action and demonstrates the important roles they played.
+From the Seven Years’ War through the American Revolution, they both resisted and adapted to the presence of whites in North America while also navigating internal tribal relationships and histories that predated contact with Europeans.
 The sources in this collection reflect this complex process as it unfolded from roughly 1750-1783.
-Maps reflect the shifting borders and contested territories of the time, records of important conferences between native peoples and others demonstrate the delicate balance of power and changing alliances, and finally letters from the period exhibit the efforts to communicate even amidst the chaos of imperial warfare and revolution.
+Maps reflect the shifting borders and contested territories of the time, records of important conferences between Native peoples and others demonstrate the delicate balance of power and changing alliances, and finally letters from the period exhibit the efforts to communicate even amidst the chaos of imperial warfare and revolution.

 Please consider the following questions as you review the documents:

-• What challenges did American Indians face in their interactions with Europeans and European colonists?
+• What challenges did Native nations face in their interactions with Europeans and European colonists?
 How did imperial politics and economics shape this relationship?
 What were the primary goals of the various groups involved?

-• What strategies did American Indians employ in dealing with these challenges?
-How did American Indian and European approaches differ?
+• What strategies did Indigenous leaders employ in dealing with these challenges?
+How did Indigenous and European approaches differ?
 How were they similar?
 How was the language of kinship used by both groups?

 • What can we learn about Indigenous cultures by examining their interactions with Europeans during the late eighteenth century?
 How were the cultures and practices of various groups shaped by these interactions?